Debra D. Mays

 Compacting the Subject (gifted), Less Repetition (gifted), Alternative Assessment, Other: X

-Lesson Plan - NAME: Debra Mays GRADE/SUBJECT: 7th Grade/ Geography WEEK OF: April 28th-May 2nd 2025
+Lesson Plan - Name: Debra Mays GRADE/SUBJECT: 7th Grade Civics WEEK OF: August 25th-August 29th 2025

 MONDAY